How to Automate Your Accounts Receivable Process

 Making sure you address the "what's in it for me?" question will help persuade peers and superiors, but that's not all:

 - Involve others in your pitch.
-Demonstrating that superiors are already on board with your recommendations will help lend weight to your cause.
+Demonstrating that superiors are already on board with your recommendations will lend weight to your cause.

 - Choozle decreased Days Sales Outstanding by ⅓ in 6 months